tjacklinn/Data_science_side_projects/README.md

 This folder includes Data Science projects from Codecademy.
 My solutions are in Jupyter Notebook format, and all the outputs have been cleared.

-Order of completion:
+Order of completion (month):
-1. fridakahlo
+1. fridakahlo  (February 2025)
-2. Python Strings Medical Insurance
+2. Python Strings Medical Insurance  (March 2025)
-3. coded-correspondence
+3. coded-correspondence  (March 2025)
-4. Hurricane Analysis
+4. Hurricane Analysis  (March 2025)
-5. Python Dictionaries Medical Insurance
+5. Python Dictionaries Medical Insurance  (March 2025)
-6. reggiess_linear_regression
+6. reggiess_linear_regression (March 2025)
 7. python-portfolio-project-starter-files
 8. Page_Visits_Funnel_Project
 9. this_is_jeopardy_JN